StackVista/stackstate-docs/use/views.md

 Not all views are manually created.
 Many [StackPacks](/integrations/introduction.md) generate views after installation.
 It is recommended to use these views only as starting points for creating your own views.
 {% endhint %}

 Views can be accessed by clicking on the **Views** menu item on the main menu.
 Views that you have starred will be presented directly in the main menu for easy access.
-Starred views are a personal preference that is stored onto your account and .
+Starred views are a personal preference that is stored onto your account.

 ## View details panel